mosip/id-authentication/design/registration-processor/Approach_for_OSI_validation.md

     ```
     TODO : the rest API specification is not ready yet.
 Need to link API design when  AUTH module completes it.
 - Registration-processor has to support password validation as well.
 Kernel team will provide REST API to get or validate USER.
-    The api specification is not ready yet.
+    TODO : The api specification is not ready yet.
+Need to link api spec.
+- On successful validation send request to osi_bus out address.
+On failure send response to error queue.
+If any internal error happens during validation then send response to retry queue.
+- Update the packet status in "Registration-status" table for both successful and failed validation.